 Equipped with more than 20 years of dental hygiene experience, a Bachelor of Science Degree from Northern Arizona University, and a team of licensed dental hygienists, Vacha began bringing mobile dental equipment to willing facilities to perform dental hygiene services for their residents.
 This is a rare task for a dental professional to attempt because, prior to that point, much of the focus on community oral health programs was geared towards children's needs.
 Besides access to care, another huge barrier the elderly face is coverage.
 Many senior citizens lost their dental insurance once they retired, and many more are living on a fixed income.
 Many seniors face having to choose between buying medications, paying for utilities, etc. over continuing the oral health care they received throughout their life.
 Medicaid/Medicare does not cover preventive oral health care, and there is limited support for adult oral health care, whereas children at least have coverage with Medicaid.

 "I was recently asked to take care of a gentleman with advanced Alzheimer's because his regular dentist no longer wanted him to come to his practice.
-His family, who knew the importance of oral health, was willing to endure the difficulty of taking him out of the facility, and was rejected.
-Besides being against the law, this was downright heartbreaking!
+His family, who knew the importance of how his oral health affects his overall health found our program.
 He ended up having an abscessed tooth, and was able to have it extracted by an oral surgeon whom I was able to recommend," said Vacha.

 Beginning in 2013, Senior Mobile Dental has expanded its staff and services to include on site full dental care.
-With 2 dentists and a denture technician, our care now includes preventive oral health care with cleanings and periodontal treatment, x-rays, examinations, fillings, extractions, and denture services.
+With a full dental team including dentists, registered dental hygienists, dental assistants and a denture technician, we provide full basic dental care including cleanings and periodontal treatment, x-rays, examinations, fillings, extractions, and denture services.